errorline99/clock/README.md

 * vist https://errorline99.github.io/clock/project%201/

 # Note
 * this web page uses the DATE function on javascript
+* JavaScript will use the browser's time zone to display time